folio-org/stripes-cli/doc/backend-guide.md

 ### Assign permissions to a user

 In order to make use of the newly installed modules for development, assign module permissions to a user.
 This can be done by chaining a few `stripes` commands together.
+The following will gather permissions for all of the tenant's modules, and attempt to assign them to the user.

 ```
 $ stripes mod list | stripes mod perms | stripes perm assign --user diku_admin